Investor RelationsInvestor Relations

 (2) Methods of dialogue

 The Company holds financial briefings for mass media, analysts, and institutional investors twice annually (in May and November), as well as briefings on its business and strategy, and responds appropriately to requests for individual visits and for information.
-For our shareholders and individual investors, information on management policies, business details, results, videos of financial briefings for institutional investors, and other information are posted on the Company’s website and the Company strives to enhance information disclosures.
-In addition, the Company regularly participates in large-scale briefings for individual investors held in Tokyo, Osaka, and other major metropolitan areas and responds appropriately to individual inquiries.
+For individual investors, the Company strives to enhance information disclosure by posting on its website (IR site) its management policies, business details, results, videos of financial results briefings, and records of question-and-answer sessions, among other materials.
+In addition, the Company has established a page dedicated to individual investors that presents its management plan, performance highlights, shareholder returns, and other information in an easy-to-understand manner.In addition, the Company regularly participates in large-scale briefings for individual investors held in Tokyo, Osaka, Nagoya and other major metropolitan areas and responds appropriately to individual inquiries.

 (3) Internal feedback

-Feedback regarding the details of dialogues with shareholders and investors is provided by the officers responsible for management divisions and Investor Relations and Public Relations Department to the Board of Directors and other relevant divisions as necessary.
+Feedback regarding the details of dialogues with shareholders and institutional investors is provided by the officers responsible for management divisions and Investor Relations and Public Relations Department to the Board of Directors and other relevant divisions as necessary.

 (4) Insider trading and quiet periods